Wills & Estate Planning

 Your will also allows you to name an executor, or the person responsible for handling the logistics of distributing your estate.
 State law or your will can name the fee the executor can collect for their work and expenses.
 The wishes you state in your will generally count the most, so you can name the terms you think are fair.

+Run any questions by a legal professional.
+For example: If you leave money to your best friend but you both pass away in the same accident, would your best friend’s portion revert back to your estate, or go into theirs?
+State laws vary on how to handle this and other situations.
 Choosing beneficiaries for your will is a highly individual decision.
 What works for one person or family might look completely different from another.
 Choosing a beneficiary for your will may even be an opportunity to reflect on who you consider closest to you, and who depends on you the most.
+However you decide to divide your estate, reflecting your priorities in your will is an important part of the legacy you leave for your loved ones.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.